ebruchez/darius-xml.js/README.md

 If you need to process XML documents, you need an XML parser.
 Web browsers all embed one, and there is even a [standard API for this][domparser], but:

-- there is no support for any XML parsing or XML DOM within Web Workers
+- there is no support for any XML parsing or XML DOM within Web workers
 - standard error handling is awkward and varies between browsers
 - each browser has its own implementation, so parsing behavior might vary